ninsau/react-csvify/CONTRIBUTING.md

-# Contributing to Next.js Reusable Table
+# Contributing to React Csvify

 Thank you for considering contributing to the **React Csvify** project!
 Your contributions are highly appreciated.